-Updated on February 10, 2024 by Julie McCool
+Updated on October 10, 2024 by Julie McCool

 Here are 16 of the best fall hikes in Northern Virginia, perfect when the weather cools and fall foliage puts on a show.
-Hiking is one of our favorite ways to celebrate fall in Northern Virginia, and these trails include stream-side paths, rocky overlooks, and awesome views.
+Hiking is one of my favorite ways to celebrate fall in Northern Virginia, and these trails include stream-side paths, rocky overlooks, and awesome views.

 Most of these great fall hikes are within two hours of Washington DC.
 Others are a bit further away in Shenandoah National Park and beyond.
 You'll find a handy map below to help you plan your outing.